GiGurra/heisenberg/README.md

 ```

-This will cause any old stored/received data to be atomatically migrated the next time it is parsed.
+Any old stored/received data to be atomatically migrated the next time it is parsed.
 If you don't want this automatic behaviour you can always do the above manually.

+This is of course only necessary if you make breaking changes to your model (e.g. change field names or semantics).

 ### Field migration and fallbacks